jfrog-qa/udpa/README.md

-Dont Make Any Tag In This Project!!! it may break some go tests!
+Dont Make Any Tags In This Project!!! it may break some go tests!